 Birmingham Black Country Half Marathon

-The Birmingham Black Country Half Marathon is a point to point race conducted along canal towpaths.
-The course begins in Wolverhampton City Centre and concludes in Brindley Place, Birmingham.
-Participants traverse various surfaces, including gravel tracks, unkept trails, and smooth pavement.
+The Birmingham Black Country Half Marathon is a point to point race along canal towpaths between Wolverhampton City Centre and Brindley Place in Birmingham.
+The course runs beside canals and uses towpaths for much of its length.

-All finishers receive a bespoke medal and a goody bag upon completing the route at the Birmingham finish line.
+The finish is in the heart of Brindley Place.
+All finishers receive a bespoke finisher medal and a goody bag.
+Brindley Place provides nearby pubs and bars where spectators and participants can gather after the race.
 Visit the organization's website for the most recent information.